vinoroy/homeBakedPi/docs/_build/html/_sources/intro.txt

 to the nodes and actuators is done over a wifi network using a simple message passing protocol.
 Data from the elements of the homeBkedPi nwetwork is stored in an SQLite database.

-Since the web app is developed in Python it could be hosted on the users choice of operating system.
+Since the app is developed in Python it could be hosted on the users choice of operating system.
 The Raspberry pi using a raspbian linux distribution is one of many options.

-The code for the web app is available on the homeBakedPi github
+The code for the app is available on the homeBakedPi github

 **Sensor nodes**